Modafinil Review: Is it Good for Studying?

-Before trying something like Modafinil, or any other cognitive enhancer, it may also be prudent to examine why you feel you need it in the first place.
+Before trying something like modafinil, or any other pharmaceutical cognitive enhancers, it may also be prudent to examine why you feel you need it in the first place.

 It’s generally in their interest to help you, as it will improve your productivity or ability to learn as well.

-On the other hand: Aside from a more subtle result, food-supplement based cognitive enhancers are generally safer than pharmaceutical 'smart drugs' like Adderall.
+On the other hand: aside from a more subtle result, food supplement based cognitive enhancers are generally safer than pharmaceutical smart drugs like modafinil.

 Food supplement cognitive enhancers tend to be perfectly safe if consumed in moderation.

 Moreover, there’s frequently a lot of research done on superfoods, herbs and amino acids, as they’ve been around for a lot longer than smart drugs, and most food-supplement based cognitive enhancers are legal in the UK.
 This makes them much more dependable than study drugs.